top of page

 • Wear dentures

-Dental Recommendations
+Dental Recommendations if Consider Bisphosphonates

 Dr. Nelson is not saying whether to take bisphosphonate drugs--this is outside of our scope of practice.
 What we do say is to be aware of consequences regardless if you take the pill or I.V. form.
 We obviously favor the pill form but know that either form will linger in your system for 7 years after the last medication taken.
 That is 7 years where ONJ can still occur even after mild dental treatment.
 If a tooth extraction is needed, leaving the compromised tooth is a weighed decision.
-In the meantime, just take better care of your teeth while on bone density drugs and let's avoid removing teeth if you can.
+In the meantime, just take meticulous care of your teeth while on bone density drugs and avoid removing teeth if possible.

 **If you are about to begin bone density drugs, make sure ALL pending dental treatment gets completed beforehand.